PlayfulLearningLab/CodeAndChords/README.md

 We recommend starting with "Module_02_PitchHueBars_EMM", "Module_01_01_PitchHueBackgroundWBorder_HPS_EMM_CURRENT" (both link pitch and color), and "Module_04_03_AmplitudeBars_SS_1Voice_EMM."

-(There are also Eclipse version of some of the modules.)
+(There are also Eclipse versions of some of the modules.)

 ### Notate Bene:
  * Volume must be turned down or off to avoid feedback while running sketches.